Education in Laos: Before 1975

-Education since 1975
+Since 1975

-An important goal of the Lao People's Democratic Republic (LPDR) government was to establish a system of universal primary education by 1985.
-The LPDR took over the existing Royal Lao Government education system that had been established in 1950s and restructured it, facing many of the same problems that had confronted previous governments.
-The French system of education was replaced with a Laotian curriculum, although lack of teaching materials has impeded effective instruction.
+A goal of the Lao People's Democratic Republic (LPDR) government was to establish a system of universal primary education by 1985.
+The LPDR took over the existing Royal Lao Government education system that had been established in 1950s and restructured it, facing some of the problems that had confronted previous governments.
+The French system of education was replaced with a Laotian curriculum.

-An intensive adult literacy campaign was initiated in 1983-84, which mobilized educated persons living in villages and urban neighborhoods to bring basic reading and writing skills to over 750,000 adults.
-Largely as a result of this campaign, those able to read and write had increased to an estimated 44 percent.
-According to the United Nations, by 1985 those able to read and write were estimated at 92 percent of men and 76 percent of women ages 15 to 45.
-Because few reading materials are available, especially in the rural areas, many newly literate adults lose much of their proficiency after a few years.
+An adult literacy campaign was initiated in 1983-84, which mobilized educated persons living in villages and urban neighborhoods to bring basic reading and writing skills to over 750,000 adults.
+Largely as a result of this campaign, those able to read and write had increased to an estimated 44%.
+According to the United Nations, by 1985 those able to read and write were estimated at 92% of men and 76% of women ages 15 to 45.

-The decision to establish universal education led the government to focus its efforts on building and staffing schools in nearly every village.
-Because resources are limited, most schools are poorly constructed—of bamboo and thatch—and staffed by one or two teachers who are paid low wages, usually in arrears.
-Many village schools have only one or two grades; books, paper, or other teaching materials are conspicuous by their scarcity.
+The decision to establish universal education led the government to focus its efforts on building and staffing schools.
+Most schools are constructed of bamboo and thatch and staffed by 1 or 2 teachers.
+Some village schools have 1 or 2 grades.

 School enrollment has increased since 1975.
-In 1988 primary school enrollment was estimated at 63 percent of all school-age children.
+In 1988 primary school enrollment was estimated at 63% of all school-age children.
 In 1992-93 an estimated 603,000 students were in primary school, compared to 317,000 students in 1976 and 100,000 students in 1959.
-However, the goal of achieving universal primary education was postponed from 1985 to 2000 as a result of the lack of resources.
+The goal of achieving universal primary education was postponed from 1985 to 2000 as a result of the lack of resources.